funfungho/abzLinux/the_linux_command_line/14_package_management.md

     |

 - > https://www.cyberciti.biz/faq/ubuntu-upgrade-update-single-package-using-apt-get/

+    ```bash
+    sudo apt-get update

+    # If nginx package is already installed it will try to update to latest version.
+    apt-get install nginx

+    # Will not install a new nginx package if not installed already.
+    apt-get --only-upgrade install nginx
+    ```

 ## Upgrading a package from a package file
 - If an updated version of a package has been downloaded from a non-repository source, it can be installed, replacing the previous version.
 - Low-level package upgrade commands